 His remains were recovered from France and buried in the Abbey in 1920.
 According to the guide, the grave contains soil from the French battlefield.
 The burial service included a dignified line-up of 100 Victoria Cross-decorated soldiers.

-On this particular day, it is a popular spot for visitors.
+On Poppy Day, it is a popular spot for visitors.
 However, throughout the year dignitaries and heads of state make a point of paying their respects and laying wreaths.

 The USA recognised the sacrifices of the British forces by awarding them a Congressional Medal, which you will find close to the grave.
 Although, the grave commemorates World War 1 efforts, don’t forget to visit the memorial to Winston Churchill, Britain’s great World War II leader.
 It’s close by, in the centre of the Nave.